tawasta/project/README.rst

 Features
 ========

-* Adds a smartbutton to partner, where you can check partner's projects
-* New menuitems My tasks, My projects and Project templates
-* Adds partner to project kanban view and tasks kanban view
-* Adds company to projects form view
+* Adds notes to projects
-* Adds notes to projects and tasks
+* Adds notes to tasks

 Credits